As Dorian nears, Florida nursing homes face heat for lacking generators

 “These aren’t generators that you go to Home Depot and purchase and plug in,” Knapp said.
 She added that following the declaration of a state of emergency, nursing home operators had 24 hours to get their temporary generators delivered: “Ideally, those generators are all going to be in place before Dorian even makes landfall.”

-Reporting by Scott Malone in Boston; Editing by Dan Grebler
+Reporting by Scott Malone in Boston; Editing by Dan Grebler and Alistair Bell